 \end{lemma}

 {\bf Remark:} $(i)$ Our NTK formula of ResNet differs from the one of \citet{tirer2021kernelbased, huang2020deep, belfer2021spectral} in two critical ways: 1) each skip-layer in our model skips one fully-connected layer and one activation function, as opposed to the two-layer skip of previous works, 2) our formulation does not require every layer to have a parallel skip connection, which increases the flexibility of the network.
-Those differences also result in a different NTK matrix.\\ $(ii)$ Our NTK formulation covers different activation functions, and we adopt the same initialization (coefficient) on them to ensure fair/equal search in our NAS framework .
+Those differences also result in a different NTK matrix.\\ $(ii)$ Our NTK formulation covers different activation functions, and we adopt the same initialization (coefficient) on them to ensure fair/equal search in our NAS framework.

-\cref{lemma:NTK_matrix_recursive_form} is general to cover FC and residual neural networks, which facilitates the analysis of minimum eigenvalue of NTK under the unifying framework.
-If $\alpha_{l} = 0$ for $l \in [L-1]$, our NTK formulation for residual neural networks degenerates to that of fully-connected neural network, and $\bm{A}^{l}$ and $\bm{G}^{l}$ become equal.
+\cref{lemma:NTK_matrix_recursive_form} covers both FC and residual neural networks, which facilitates the analysis of the minimum eigenvalue of NTK under the unifying framework.
+If $\alpha_{l} = 0$ for $l \in [L-1]$, our NTK formulation for residual neural networks degenerates to that of a fully connected neural network, and $\bm{A}^{l}$ and $\bm{G}^{l}$ become equal.